TUdby/RSA-Educational/README.md

 ## 9. RSA With CRT

-The last section ended off by showing that CRT preserves exponents.
+The last section ended off by showing that our delta and delta inverse functions preserve exponents.
 So what if we defined a function that took an ordered pair of numbers each to the encrypting exponent?
 Take the following function E, the encrypting function.